 “Tremendous.
 Both powerful and entertaining.”

-Escape is a transformative autobiographical monologue covering aspects of my life-journey, including overcoming domestic violence and substance-abuse, and the personal growth following her escape from these crises.
+Escape is a transformative autobiographical monologue covering aspects of my life-journey, including overcoming domestic violence and substance-abuse, and the personal growth following my escape from these crises.
 I have performed Escape at Cafe 939, Right Turn!, Center for Creative Recovery, and in honor of Domestic Violence Awareness week at Chelsea City Hall for an audience of 100+, including Massachusetts State Senators, police officers, and other survivors of domestic violence.

 The show originated in a class I took at Berklee College of Music with Ana Guigui, who has continued on as the director, creative mentor and guide for the show.
 The creation of this One-Person Show has been one of the most pivotal experiences of my musical journey; a fundamentally empowering moment of my life.
-The work leading up to this creative performance has developed her capacity for vulnerability and authenticity in astounding and exhilarating ways.
+The work leading up to this creative performance has developed my capacity for vulnerability and authenticity in astounding and exhilarating ways.
 It has shown me the true power of creativity, through music and writing, and its potential to heal deep emotional wounds.

 Escape has a 60-minute runtime and features original poetry, music and writing.
 All stories and persons depicted in the show are real.